Alphanovel App

 Miranda huffed, making her evasive curl flutter.

 Miranda knew what patience meant for Alex.
 She had about two hours of trying to collect her thoughts.
 At that time, her roommate would be planning Hell.
 First, it would come up again over dinner.
-Later it would rear its naked head over their reading time.
+Later, it would rear its naked head during their reading time.
 An hour later, just when Miranda thought Alex had gone to bed, she would come hopping out of the shower to find him leaning on the sink.
 'Oh look, Miranda, your skin is so red.
 Almost as red as it was earlier when you saw someone hot but decided to be a heifer and not share with me.'

 "Nu-uh gurl, she ain't nevah coming back."